 Anything else to look out for?

 Before you get all your gadgets insured, make sure they are not covered elsewhere.
-Some home insurance policies may cover accidental damage, although check how much excess you may need to pay first – is it really worthwhile paying a £250 excess to get a new £300 TV?
-Also, some paid current accounts offer insurance too, so check your bank’s paperwork.
+Some home insurance policies may cover accidental damage, although check how much excess you may need to pay first – is it really worthwhile paying a £250 excess to get a £300 TV replaced?
+Also, some paid current accounts offer insurance too, so check with your bank.

-Remember to check out the T&C’s before you take out any insurance product to make sure you understand what is and isn’t included.
+Remember to look through the T&C’s before you take out any insurance product to make sure you understand what is and isn’t included.

 Also look out for cashback deals.
 Signing up through TopCashback or Quidco can often see you receiving in the region of £7.